OP-DSL/Tridsolver-FPGA/Docs/HLS_Techniques.md

-Range of HLS optimisation we have applied inorder to get expected performance for Batched thomas solver Library as well as applications we have implemented.
+Range of HLS optimisation we have applied inorder to get performance gain for Batched thomas solver Library as well as applications we have implemented.
 All the library and application are developed using Vivado C++ and we guides the compiler using HLS Pragmas.
-Following are the main optimisations in this work which could be useful for other works.
+Following are the main optimisations which could be useful for other works.

+## Thomas Solver Optimisations

 ### Thomas solver II=1
 One of the main disadvantage of the Thomas algorithm is it's sequential execution due to loop carried dependency.
 Following nested loop do thomas forward solve for Batch_size number of Systems.
 This is a simple representation of batched forward solve where all arrays are onchip memories without considering the onchip memory limitation for larger batch size.